jeffsu/upbeat/README.md

   * url: The url of the request to use
   * post or put: hash of key/value pairs to use as the data of the request
   * get: hash of key/value parise to use as the query string
+  * timeout: defaults to 10000
+  * interval: defaults to 10000

 Example: